Want to take a course designed in consultation with a highly-accalimed motivational speaker?

-This course was designed by Eric Thomas, Ph.D., and is currently taught by a highly qualified member of the university faculty.
+This course was designed and includes content developed in consultation with Eric Thomas, Ph.D., and is currently taught by a highly qualified member of the university faculty.

 This 600 clock hour program is designed to prepare you for an exciting career as a Motivational Speaker.
 All lectures are taught live by Dr. Eric Thomas, however they are all recorded for a later viewing.